NextronSystems/analysis-cockpit-manual/usage/administration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Alternatively, logs can be uploaded through the web-based interface by selecting the particular logfile (must be the .txt format, html import is not supported) and clicking the ``Upload Scans`` button within the Scans section.
+Alternatively, logs can be uploaded through the web-based interface by selecting the particular log file (must be the .txt format, html import is not supported) and clicking the ``Upload Scans`` button within the Scans section.